elliottomlinson/win10-debloat/README.md

 # Reclaiming Disk Space From Windows 10

 A fresh install of Windows 10 (20H2) took up more than 63GB on my machine.
-I was able to cut it down to 11GB by doing the following:
+I was able to cut that down to ~10GB by:

 #### 1. Removing hiberfil.sys

 Issued `powercfg /h off` as admin to disable hibernation completely.

 #### 2. Shrinking pagefil.sys